In the coming weeks, we are going to do our best to answer some of the recurring questions that we have heard over the years in a series of blogs.

 At The Richards Firm, we regularly accept and win cases that other attorneys have turned down.
 We strive to serve our community and to fight for your rights.

-If you suffered injury as a result of a vehicle or truck accident, dog bite, defective product, defective premises, or nursing home negligence or you or a loved one have suffered a wrongful death, contact your local, trusted personal injury attorney in Hamilton, Ohio and the surrounding communities today at 513-868-2731 or visit us at https://richardsinjuryfirm.com.
+If you suffered injury as a result of a vehicle or truck accident, dog bite, defective product, defective premises, or nursing home negligence or you or a loved one have suffered a wrongful death, contact your local, trusted personal injury attorney in Hamilton, Ohio and the surrounding communities today at 513-868-2731 or visit us at http://richardsinjuryfirm.com.

 Follow The Richards Firm on Facebook (@TheRichardsFirm) or on Twitter (@FirmRichards).